patriciogonzalezvivo/thebookofshaders/11/README.md

 <a href="../edit.html#11/lava-lamp.frag"><canvas id="custom" class="canvas" data-fragment-url="lava-lamp.frag"  width="520px" height="200px"></canvas></a>

+* Use Signed Noise to add some texture to a work you already made

+<a href="../edit.html#11/iching-02.frag"><canvas id="custom" class="canvas" data-fragment-url="iching-02.frag"  width="520px" height="520px"></canvas></a>

 Nothing like having some control over the chaos and chances.
 Right?

 Noise is one of those subjects that you can dig and always find new exciting formulas.
 In fact if you think of it, noise means different things for different people.
 Musicians will think in audio noise, communicators into interference, and astrophysics on cosmic microwave background.
 On the next chapter we will use some related concepts from sign and audio behavior to our noise function to explore more uses of noise.